raihan2000/VM-img-converter/README.md

 - I have written this script to easily convert vdi,vda,ova to Qcow2 cuz I'm using Qemu or Gnome Boxes to create virtual machines
 - I am noob pentester who is a Linux Enthusiast
-- This script only work if your given without empty spaces Directory or File Name so make sure your Directory and File Name does not contains spaces
+- This script will work only if your given Directory or File Name without empty spaces so make sure your Directory and File Name does not contains any spaces

 ## Supported Extensions
 - 01 : vdi